 Public schools are operated by the Manitoba government.
-All Canadian citizens and permanent residents residing with a parent or legal guardian in Manitoba have the right to attend public schools.
-Public schools in Manitoba are free for children of parents with a valid study permit or work permit.
+Public schools in Manitoba are free for children living in Manitoba with a parent with a valid study permit or work permit.

 In Manitoba, your children have a choice between attending English or French language schools.